Postgraduate Scholarships & Awards

 The Hunstead Merit Award for Astrophysics was established in 2015 to provide a top-up of value $5000 per year to PhD students enrolling with the Sydney Institute for Astronomy (SIfA) in the School of Physics.

 The award is available to students who did not undertake their undergraduate studies at the University of Sydney.
 The goal of this award is to attract top students to undertake cutting-edge research at SIfA.
 Their internationally recognised research programs include computational and theoretical astrophysics, optical and radio astronomy studying stars, galaxies and cosmology, and the development of novel, next-generation instrumentation.

-Applications are open to students eligible for domestic scholarships (APA, UPA, etc.) including Australian and New Zealand citizens, and permanent residents.
+Applications are open to students eligible for domestic scholarships (RTP Stipend, UPA, etc.) including Australian and New Zealand citizens, and permanent residents.
 Students who completed their undergraduate studies at The University of Sydney are not eligible to apply.

 A maximum of two awards will be made annually.
 While merit will be the primary criteria, one award will be reserved for women and other underrepresented groups within the astronomical community.
 No separate application is required, but a copy of the PhD application and a letter of support should be forwarded by the prospective supervisor to .